griffithlab/GenVisR/README.md

 3. [Hints](#hints)
 4. [Session Info](#session-info)

-##Installation Instructions <a name="install"></a>
+##<a name="install"></a>Installation Instructions
-GenVisr is an R package available via Bioconductor (version 3.3) and via github.
+GenVisr is an R package available via Bioconductor (version 3.3) and via GitHub.
 GenVisR currently resides on the devel branch of Bioconductor and will be added to the release branch at the next the next Bioconductor release cycle (spring 2016).
 To install GenVisR from the Bioconductor devel branch it is neccessary to install the R and bioconductor devel versions.
 Briefly the steps are as follows:

-####Install from Bioconductor <a name="install-bioc"></a>
+####<a name="install-bioc"></a>Install from Bioconductor
 note: Requires R version 3.3.0 (devel)

 * Full instructions can be found here: http://bioconductor.org/packages/devel/bioc/html/GenVisR.html